llrs/experDesign/README.md

 The goal of experDesign is to help you decide which samples go in which batch, reducing the potential batch bias before performing an experiment.
-It provides three main functions :
+It provides four main functions :

 - `check_data()`: Check if there are any problems with the data.
 - `design()`: Randomize the samples according to their variables.
-- `replicates()`: Selects some samples for replicates and randomizes the samples.
+- `replicates()`: Selects some samples for replicates and randomizes the samples (highly recommended).
 - `spatial()`: Randomize the samples on a spatial grid.

 ## Installation